nanlabs/frontend-reference/examples/react-native-expo-router-with-shared-routes/docs/PERFORMANCE.md

 const [state, setState] = useState(() => myExpensiveFn());
 ```

-- If you develop an application that requires the state to track many elements at once, you might consider state management libraries with atomic updates such as [recoil](https://recoiljs.org/) or [jotai](https://jotai.pmnd.rs/).
+If you develop an application that requires the state to track many elements at once, you might consider state management libraries with atomic updates such as, [recoil](https://recoiljs.org/) or [jotai](https://jotai.pmnd.rs/).

 - If your application is expected to have frequent updates that might affect performance, consider switching from runtime styling solutions:
 - [Chakra UI](https://chakra-ui.com/)